MariuszAdamowicz/10x-todo/.ai/api-plan.md

 #### **`GET /tasks`**

-- **Description**: Get all tasks for a project.
-A `project_id` is required for user-based requests.
-Can be filtered by parent task.
+- **Description**: Get all tasks.
+For users, `project_id` is required.
+For AI agents, the project is inferred from the API key.
 - **Query Parameters**:
-  - `project_id` (uuid, required): The ID of the project to retrieve tasks from.
+  - `project_id` (uuid, required for users): The ID of the project to retrieve tasks from.
   - `parent_id` (uuid, optional): Filters tasks to get children of a specific parent task.
 If not provided, returns top-level tasks (where `parent_id` is null).
   - `delegated` (boolean, optional, AI-only): If `true`, returns only tasks delegated to the AI.
 - **Success Response (200 OK)**: